landonkea/landonkea/README.md

 *The following claims have not been verified by science, history, or anyone's legal department.*

-- I negotiated a peace treaty between two Wi-Fi routers.
+- I negotiated a peace treaty between two WiFi routers.
 - My GPS occasionally asks me for input on its directions.
 - I invented a machine that turns procrastination into productivity.
 I just haven't finished it yet.
 - Somewhere there's a goose that still remembers losing a staring contest to me.